robotframework/robotframework-RFCP-syllabus/basics.md

 Resource files provide a mechanism for sharing keywords and variables.
 These files cannot contain tests or tasks.
-Resource file is taken in use in the `Resource` settings so that path to the file is given as an argument to the settings.
+A resource file is taken into use via the `Resource` settings by specifying a path to the file as an argument.
 [[User Guide: Using resources and variable files][UG Using resources and variable files]]

 ### Arguments

-Keywords can accept zero or more arguments, and some arguments may have default values. [[User Guide: Using arguments][UG Using arguments]]
+Keywords can accept zero or more arguments and some arguments may have default values. [[User Guide: Using arguments][UG Using arguments]]

 Varargs and kwargs are **Not** in the scope of this exam.

 #### Positional arguments

-Most keywords have certain number of arguments that must always be given.
+Most keywords have a certain number of arguments which must always be given.
-It is important to have exactly same number of arguments as specified in the keyword documentation.
+It is important to have exactly the same number of arguments as specified in the keyword documentation.
-Using too few or too many arguments will result in an error.
+Using too few, or too many, arguments will result in an error.
 [[User Guide: Positional arguments][UG Positional arguments]]

 #### Named arguments

 The _named argument_ syntax makes using arguments with default values more flexible, and allows explicitly labeling what a certain argument value means.
-Technically named arguments work exactly like keyword arguments in Python.
+Technically-named arguments work exactly the same as keyword arguments in Python.
 The relative order of the named arguments does not matter.
 Using normal positional arguments after named arguments does not work.
 [[User Guide: Named arguments][UG Named arguments]]